 This lack of commitment can be detrimental to your organisation, but you can prevent issues from arising by integrating these workers into your company.
 Introduce freelancers to multiple points of contact, include them in department communications, and give them access to communication channels.
 This will not only remove any feelings of exclusion, but it will also drive teamwork that benefits everyone.

 Preparing for the gig economy

 Addressing these challenges is imperative to attract gig workers and position your company as a preferred employer.
 Fortunately, many tools and apps are available to help you revamp and streamline your processes to deal with paperwork, negotiate contract terms, automate pay, and ensure compliance.

 Productivity tools also help the entire organisation prepare for the future by providing the tools necessary for success.
-You can build and employee community and transform outdated intranet, build apps for different users to keep them collaborative, engaged, and ensure that all employees are working toward their project goals.
+You can build an employee community and transform outdated intranet, build apps for different users to keep them collaborative, and engaged, and ensure that all employees are working toward their project goals.